MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

  An RGB color value.

 ### Remarks
  This method retrieves the color that the framework uses to draw the background of the current property grid control.
-The [CMFCPropertyGridCtrl::GetTextColor](#cmfcpropertygridctrl__gettextcolor) method retrieves the foreground color.
+The [CMFCPropertyGridCtrl::GetTextColor](#gettextcolor) method retrieves the foreground color.

-##  <a name="cmfcpropertygridctrl__getboldfont"></a>  CMFCPropertyGridCtrl::GetBoldFont
+##  <a name="getboldfont"></a>  CMFCPropertyGridCtrl::GetBoldFont
  Retrieves the Windows font that is used to draw text in the current property grid control in bold style.

 ```